SilasMarvin/wasmind/crates/hive_config/README.md

 *   `url` (string): The URL of the Git repository.
 *   `git_ref` (table, optional): Specifies which Git reference to check out.
 Can be a branch, tag, or specific revision hash.
 Defaults to the repository's default branch.
-*   `package` (string, optional): If the repository is a Rust workspace, this specifies which package contains the actor.
-Similar to path sources, Hive will look for the manifest in `crates/{package}/` for Git sources with packages.
+*   `package` (string, optional): If the repository is a Rust workspace, this specifies the full subpath to the package directory containing the actor.
+Similar to path sources, Hive will look for the manifest at `{repository_root}/{package}/` for Git sources with packages.

 ```toml
 # Clones the 'main' branch of a repository